“So, what do you do?”

-“I specialise in helping people get their strength back after recovering from a serious illness or injury.”
+“I specialize in helping people get their strength back after recovering from a serious illness or injury.”

 “We give small business owners peace of mind and help them stay focused on doing what they do best by managing their finances.”

-“I help sport franchises connect with their fans through design and animation.”
+“I help sports franchises connect with their fans through design and animation.”

-You may want to add a third sentence to your elevator pitch to provide additional details that convey something special about your business to really hook the listener and make them want to learn more.
-Maybe you’d like to share the fact that you have a unique way of working, use some proprietary technology or have passion for your business, or simply drop in a mention of a high-profile client or two.
+You may want to add a third sentence to your elevator pitch to provide additional details that convey something special about your business, to really hook the listener and make them want to learn more.
+Maybe you’d like to share the fact that you have a unique way of working, use some proprietary technology, have passion for your business, or simply drop in a mention of a high-profile client or two.

-Here are some ideas about how to do that:
+Here are some idea about how to do that:

-“Unlike traditional big-name firms that write heaps of press releases, we focus solely on pitching executive interviews and article placements to our extensive network of media contacts.”
+“Unlike traditional big-name firms that write a ton of press releases, we focus solely on pitching executive interviews and article placements to our extensive network of media contacts.”